stevensultana/sophosapi/README.md

 # The unofficial Sophos SFOS Python SDK
 This package is a Python SDK used to interface with the Sophos SFOS API.
 Its interface is JSON-based, as opposed to Sophos' XML.
-This means that sometimes, there are small deviations from Sophos' API, which are listed later.
+This means that sometimes, there are small deviations from Sophos' API, which are listed [here](./API%20Deviations.md).

 ## Quick start
 1. Set up a python virtual environment